TACO-RL: Task Aware Prompt Compression Optimization with Reinforcement Learning: Details of Experiments

 \textbf{MeetingBank} For the base model we used the WikiText dataset trained on roughly 23k examples for 10 epochs.
 This base model was then fine-tuned on $\sim$44k samples created from the MeetingBank \cite{hu2023meetingbankbenchmarkdatasetmeeting} after chunking, for 4 epochs using our approach.
 The test set comprised of 862 meeting transcripts.

-For this dataset only, we used target summaries generated using GPT-4 instead of the using the original summaries.
+For this dataset, we used target (reference) summaries generated using GPT-4 instead of the using the original summaries.
 This was done to keep the experiments compatible with the LLMLingua \cite{jiang-etal-2023-llmlingua, pan2024llmlingua2datadistillationefficient} baselines.

 \textbf{SQuAD 2.0} The base model for this this dataset was the same as used in the MeetingBank dataset due to the similarity in distribution.
 In both datasets the context consists of general English language, making WikiText a good candidate for the base model.